Please click to view.

-Primary syphilis is a disease caused by a corkscrew-shaped bacterium (a spirochete) called Treponema pallidum.
-It causes disease when it penetrates broken skin of the genitals or the mucous membranes of the mouth or anus.
-Primary syphilis is usually passed on to others through sexual contact, but other ways are possible (for example, from an infected mother to her newborn baby).
-There are 3 stages of infection, and it is important to recognize infection in the first (primary) stage, as this stage will heal without therapy.
-If the infection is not treated early, it will then continue and often goes on to damage the nervous system and the heart, leading to early death.
+Primary syphilis is a sexually transmitted infection (STI) caused when a bacterium called Treponema pallidum penetrates broken skin, such as on the genitals or the mucous membranes of the mouth or anus.
+Primary syphilis is usually passed on to others through sexual contact, but it can also be passed from an infected pregnant person to their unborn baby.
+There are 3 stages of infection: primary syphilis, secondary syphilis, and tertiary syphilis.
+It is important to treat the infection in the primary stage or the infection will progress and may cause damage to the nervous system and the heart, leading to early death.

 Syphilis can be completely cured if treated early.
-Healed infection leaves no immunity, so you can get infected again.
+Healed infection leaves no immunity, meaning you can get infected again.

 Syphilis occurs worldwide.
-In the US, the rates of disease are higher in urban areas and the Southern states.
-Young adults (aged 15–25) are the highest-risk group for syphilis.
+In the United States, the rates of disease are higher in urban areas and the Southern states.

-Initially, in syphilis, a dusky red flat spot appears at the site of inoculation and is easily missed.
-Then, a painless ulcer (chancre) appears 18–21 days after initial infection.
-Genital sites in women affected are the cervix, vagina, vulva, and clitoris.
-Cervical and vaginal syphilis infections may not be recognized.
-In men, the chancre is easily seen on the penis.
-Other locations of infection are limited only by human ingenuity and imagination.
-Common sites are around the mouth (perioral) and between the buttocks (perianal) areas.
+A painless ulcer (a sore that is missing the top layer of the skin or mucous membrane) called a chancre appears 18-21 days after the initial infection.
+In women, genital sites commonly affected include the cervix, vagina, vulva, and clitoris.
+Cervical and vaginal syphilis infections may not be visible.
+In men, the chancre is easily seen on the penis or other locations of infection.
+Common sites are around the mouth and between the buttocks.

 Chancres vary in size from a few millimeters to several centimeters.
-A chancre is usually painless, solitary, and shallow, with a sharp border and raised, hard edge.
-About 70–80% of patients have rubbery, non-tender, swollen lymph nodes, often on only one side of the groin, during the first week of infection.
+A chancre is usually pink, painless, solitary, and shallow, with a sharp border and a raised, firm edge.
+It is common for individuals with syphilis to have rubbery, nontender, swollen lymph nodes during the first week of infection.

-Syphilis, in the primary stage, is highly contagious and can heal without therapy, making it easy to be mistaken for something less serious.
-If you are sexually active and suspect you have been exposed to syphilis or have an ulcer in the mouth, genital area, or anal area, you should seek medical care immediately.
-You should avoid any further sexual activity and notify any previous sexual partners.
+Syphilis in the primary stage can heal without treatment, making it easy to mistake it for something less serious.
+However, if you are sexually active and suspect you have been exposed to syphilis or have an ulcer in the mouth, genital area, or anal area, you should seek medical care urgently.
+Syphilis is highly contagious, and you should avoid any further sexual activity and notify any previous sexual partners while awaiting medical care.

-Syphilis can be prevented by abstaining from casual sexual activity and using condoms correctly during any sexual contact.
-If you are in a long-term relationship, make sure that you know your partner's sexual history or ask that your partner is tested prior to engaging in sexual activity.
+Syphilis can be prevented by abstaining from casual sexual activity and by using condoms correctly during any sexual contact.
+If you are in a long-term relationship, make sure you know your partner’s sexual history or ask your partner to be tested prior to engaging in sexual activity.

 - If you have had intimate contact with someone with syphilis, have been using intravenous drugs, or if you have engaged in sex with multiple or unknown partners.